Restaurant Sandwich Trends

-The trend to offset rising commodity costs by using less-costly cuts of meat has spilled over into the realm of sandwiches.
-I expect to see a growing use of unique and inexpensive proteins for sandwiches.
+The trend to lesser-known cuts of meat has spilled over into the realm of sandwiches.
 Here are some examples that show how delicious these cost effective options can be.

 I've absolutely gone crazy over this new preparation method.
 This is whole-slab bacon, cured and smoked, that’s brined overnight in sugar, salt, water, and apple juice with a splash of cider vinegar.
 The brining process helps to retain moisture, and the slab bacon is then braised in the oven until spoon-tender, then shredded by hand or with a fork.
 This meat is succulent and indulgent, with rich flavor, and is a really exceptional menu opportunity.